 - changes all occurrences of CRLF to LF in a file (e.g. to convert an MSDOS text file to a RISC OS one).

 - reports differences between BASIC programs.

 - counts the number of occurrences of every word or identifier in a file, and sorts them alphabetically or by frequency.
-The C source, which is not currently buildable, is not included; contact me for a copy.
+The C source, which is not currently buildable on RISC OS, is not included.